-Are you interested in a major that you can really get your hands on?
-Do you enjoy sculpting or constructing items out of various materials?
+Interested in a major that you can really get your hands on?
+Enjoy sculpting or constructing items out of various materials?
 If so, you should pursue a Bachelor of Fine Arts degree in Studio Art with a concentration in Sculpture at the University of North Texas.

-Sculptors are often self-employed artists, showing and selling their works in museums and galleries and doing commissions for public and private entities.
-Studying sculpture at UNT prepares you for such a career as well as grooms you to pursue an advanced degree, which is needed if you want to teach in higher education.
+Sculptors are often self-employed artists, showing and selling their works in museums and galleries.
+They also complete commissioned works for public and private entities.
+Studying Sculpture at UNT prepares you for such a career and grooms you to pursue an advanced degree, which is needed if you want to teach in higher education.

 Among our alumni is Jesús Moroles, a renowned granite sculptor and National Medal of Arts recipient.

 There are opportunities to exhibit your work on campus and at local galleries.
-The university’s proximity to Dallas and Fort Worth also offers you a wealth of experiences and resources.
+UNT's proximity to Dallas and Fort Worth also offers you a wealth of experiences and resources.
 To provide other insights and knowledge, we bring numerous renowned artists, designers and scholars to campus.

-Sculpture faculty members are nationally and internationally acclaimed artists and scholars who are impacting communities worldwide.
-They will guide and encourage you to explore new directions in art, so you can become a well-rounded art professional.
+Sculpture faculty members are nationally and internationally acclaimed artists and scholars.
+They'll guide and encourage you to explore new directions in art, so you can become a well-rounded artist.

-Scholarships are available to help you pay for your education.
-Scholarship information is available at art.unt.edu/scholarships.html.
+Scholarships are available to help you pursue your degree.
+Scholarship information is available at our website.

-A Residents Engaged in Academic Living Community brings art majors who live on campus together to enhance academic and social experiences.
-More information about the Art and Design Community is at www.unt.edu/housing.
+A Living-Learning Community brings together art and design majors who live on campus to enhance academic and social experiences.
+More information about the Art and Design Community is at the Living-Learning Communities website.

-In addition to sculpture courses, you will complete courses in:
+In addition to Sculpture courses, you'll complete courses in:

-At the end of your sophomore year, sculpture faculty members will review a portfolio of your work to determine if you can continue in the program.
-Before graduation, usually during the last senior sculpture course, you must present your work to the faculty for a senior exit review.
+At the end of your sophomore year, Sculpture faculty members will review your portfolio to monitor your progress.
+Before graduation, usually during the last senior Sculpture course, you must present your work as part of a senior exit review.